Delivery Mechanisms

 Key Milestones

-• Secure funding and resources for the IDWG PMO and DSU (Ongoing)
+• Secure funding and resources for the IDWG Project Management Office (PMO) and Digital Service Unit (DSU) (Ongoing)

 • Operationalise the IDWG and establish its PMO (Q1 2025)